vimona3ds/diverge-3/docs/features/visual_system.md

 - Testing THREE.js applications requires careful mocking of WebGL objects
 - Helper classes to expose protected/private members are valuable for testing
 - Proper cleanup between tests prevents test contamination
+- Always add null checks in a waterfall pattern, checking each property level before accessing deeper ones
+- When fixing tests, ensure the fixes actually match the real-world usage patterns of the component
+- Be particularly careful with WebGL uniform access patterns as they require multiple safety checks

 ## Issues and Lessons Learned:
 - TypeScript type safety requires careful attention, especially with WebGL resources